StefFrustagli/narcissism-sources/README.md

 ### Acknowledgment

-I am very grateful to my mentor Brian Macharia for his suggestions, and to my classmate Niclas for his precious support.
-Also, a special thanks goes to the amazing tool that is ChatGPT.
+I am very grateful to my mentor Brian Macharia for his suggestions, and to my classmate Niclas for his precious support and help.